A Steel Roof on a Wooden Shed

 They’re literally cooler

-On the other side of the weather-spectrum, during snowfalls Steel Roofs remain smooth and snowfall will simply slide off once it begins to thaw, rather than abrasively drag down the side of a felt roof.
+On the other side of the weather-spectrum, it will also keep your shed warmer during the winter month.
+Also, during snowfalls, steel roofs remain smooth and snowfall will simply slide off once it begins to thaw, rather than abrasively drag down the side of a felt roof.
 We don’t get a whole lot of snow here in Ireland, but when we do, it won’t affect your shed’s health if you have a steel roof.

 The final word